wu-lee/rushkoff-archive/docs/_articles/good-trip-or-bad-trip-the-art-and-heart-of-genesis-p-orridge.md

 I found Genesis in a parking lot with his two young daughters Caresse and Genesse.
 He was positively delicate.
 Tiny and frail--not at all the pierced monster I had imagined when listening to his records or perusing the photos in his books.
 Sure, he had been through a lot, and was a bit strung out as a result, but this was not a demonic magician.
 He was more of a little imp.
 A hippy-come-dandy.

-We talked for hours

-a few very wrong

-in the car-seven hours, actually, because we took

-turns.
-And, as I listened

-realized that Genes

-to him recount his saga, I

-is was not a musician, a writer, or even a collagi

-any more

-st

-than he was a performance artist.
-Gen's

-project.
-An experiment

-life was his art

-in finding

-ing codes

-the ill-defined margins or conflictin our cultural scheme and then mining

-untapped voltage

-them for their

-.
+We talked for hours in the car--seven hours, actually, because we took a few very wrong turns.
+And, as I listened to him recount his saga, I realized that Genesis was not a musician, a writer, or even a collagist any more than he was a performance artist.
+Gen's life was his art project.
+An experiment in finding the ill-defined margins or conflicting codes in our cultural scheme and then mining them for their untapped voltage.
 At the moment, he had been zapped by it.

 How very strange